 CROW is the Clinic for Rehabilitation of Wildlife.
 CROW operates a veterinary hospital, an educational program and a public visitor education center.
 CROW’s primary mission is the rescue, care, rehabilitation and eventual release back to the wild of sick, injured and orphaned wildlife.
 A key part of this mission is the education of adults and children, encouraging them to live in peaceful coexistence with their wild neighbors.LEARN MORE

 Panther Baseball Alumni Club

-The Panther Baseball Alumni Club is a local non-profit organization that raises funds to support a local High School baseball team, Cypress Lake, which many Sanibel residents attend.
-Cash raised from this event goes to provide supplies and college scholarships to promising high school student athletes who excel in sports, academics and in their respective communities.
-The Island Inn is one of the main sponsors and organizers of this event, now in its second year.
-The fundraising event involves the hosting of a fishing tournament followed by a gala dinner.
-For more information: www.pantherbaseballalumni.org
+The Panther Baseball Alumni Club is a local non-profit organization that raises funds to support the local Cypress Lake High School baseball team, which many Sanibel residents attend.
+Cash raised goes to provide supplies and college scholarships to promising high school student athletes who excel in sports, academics and in their respective communities.
+The Island Inn is one of the main sponsors and organizers of their major fundraising events.LEARN MORE

 Other Island Inn Donations

 In addition to the organizations listed, the Island Inn donated over $18,000 in goods and services to other local charities and organizations this year, they included:

 - Sanibel Island Fishing Club